The items listed below are the general eligibility requirements for federal and state aid.

 Meet required academic qualifications.
 In order to enroll in classes at Hawkeye Community College and receive financial aid, you must meet Hawkeye’s admission requirements.

-Have a High School Diploma or GED.
+Have a High School Diploma or High School Equivalency Diploma.

 Attend class.
 You must attend class on a regular basis and meet the Standards for Satisfactory Progress to receive financial aid.